ATCC-Bioinformatics/genome_portal_api/README.md

   print(contig)
   print(assembly[contig][0:200])
 ```
 `assembly` is a dictionary where each key is the contig header and each value is the contig sequence.
-The output from above (200 bases extended from each contig):
+The output from above (200 bases extended from each contig) is shown below:
 ```
 >128666ac42774942_1 assembly_id="128666ac42774942" genome_id="8df308b788704bed" atcc_catalog_number="ATCC BAA-2481" species="Liberibacter crescens" contig_number="1" topology="circular"
 TTTTTCCTTCTGCTCATGTCTATTTTATGGAAAATAAAGGTCGTGATATAAAGCCTTTTTTGACTTTGCTTGAATCTGGGAAACTCGATCAGTATGATTATATTTGCAAGATTCATGGCAAGGAGTCGAGACATCAAAAGCGTTCTCCGATTGAAGGAACCTTATGGAGACGTTGGTTATTTTATGATCTTCTTGGAGCA